input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

   only may be claimed if sufficient committee members have signed the transaction.

-  This approach of committee members individual signing transactions individually does not map nicely in the current system with Merkle roots as this suggests that the committee members should just individually sign every transaction instead of using a Merkle root at all.
+  This approach of committee members individually signing transactions does not map nicely in the current system with Merkle roots as this suggests that the committee members should just sign every transaction instead of using a Merkle root at all.

 ## Appendix: Alternate Plutus Design Specification
-This section sketches an alternate design which should also work, but has better concurrency.
+This section sketches an alternate design which should also work and has better concurrency.
+Unfortunately, this is a bit more complicated to implement.

+As a high level overview, we will introduce a new minting policy `UnlockMintingPolicy` which can be claimed from Merkle roots, then `UnlockMintingPolicy` may be burnt to claim Cardano assets from a `LockBoxValidator` script address.

 In summary, the design will require the following Plutus scripts.